-Writing -- "Verbal conduct" includes written communication.
+Writing - Both Proposed Rule 8.4(g) and ABA Model Rule 8.4(g) include written communication.
 Is a law professor or adjunct faculty member subject to discipline for a law review article that explores controversial topics or expresses unpopular viewpoints?
 Must lawyers forswear writing blogposts or letters to the editor because someone may file a complaint with the bar?
 Must lawyers forgo media interviews on topics about which they have some particularly insightful comments because anyone hearing the interview could file a complaint if offended?
-If so, public discourse and civil society will suffer from the ideological paralysis that ABA Model Rule 8.4(g) will impose on lawyers.
+If so, public discourse and civil society will suffer from the ideological paralysis that such a rule imposes on lawyers.

-Speaking -- It would seem that all public speaking by lawyers on legal issues falls within ABA Model Rule 8.4(g)'s prohibition.
+Speaking -- It would seem that most, if not all, public speaking by lawyers on legal issues falls within the scope of ABA Model Rule 8.4(g) and Proposed Rule 8.4(g).
 But even if some public speaking were to fall outside the parameters of "conduct related to the practice of law," how is a lawyer to know which speech is safe and which will subject him to potential discipline?
 May a lawyer participate in a panel discussion only if all the lawyers on the panel speak in favor of the inclusion of various protected characteristics in a nondiscrimination law being debated in the state legislature?
 Is a lawyer subject to discipline if she testifies before a city council against amending a nondiscrimination law to add any or all the protected characteristics listed in proposed ABA Model Rule 8.4(g)?
 What if she testifies for adding all protected categories but urges that a religious exemption be included in the legislation?
-Is a candidate for office subject to discipline for socio-economic discrimination if she proposes that only low-income students be allowed to participate in government tuition assistance programs?